Golf on M-22

 Over many years I have come to realize how the diversity of courses along M-22 adds to the charm of our area.
 There are courses for all budgets, and for all skill levels, right at our doorstep.
 Some require sponsorship by members, some are cooler-friendly, and all require shirts to be worn - thank goodness.
 The courses are gently crafted into the forest and sand dunes and for that we are truly blessed.

 Take in the aroma of white pine, the warmth of summer sunshine, and the abundance of fresh water.
 It is in our backyard genuine as it can be.
-Golf is the perfect vaccine for our health, and to borrow Greg's words, “it is both authentic, and mesmerizing [mine].”
+Golf is the perfect remedy for our health, and to borrow Greg's words, “it is both authentic, and mesmerizing [mine].”

 Counting our lucky stars along Michigan’s M-22.